OrienteerBAP/vuecket/README.md

 </dependency>
 ```

+## Association of Wicket and Vue Components

+To start using of Vuecket power you should associate your server-side component(Wicket) and client-side component(Vue.js).
-You have different ways how to associate Wicket HTML markup components with Vue Components
+You have 2 ways how to do that:
+* either through Annotations
+* or java code.

+Vue.js components can be also defined by:
+* JSON description
+* VUE file
+* NPM package

 ### Annotations